Crown Prince Sado: Execution

-In the summer of 1762, an altercation with an official at court enraged Sado.
-In revenge, he threatened to kill the official's son, and attempted to sneak through a water passage to the upper palace.
-He failed to find the son and, instead, confiscated clothing and items belonging to him.
-Rumours that Sado had attempted to enter the upper palace to kill King Yeongjo spread around the court.
-Fearing for the safety of her grandchildren, Royal Consort Yeong begged Yeongjo to deal with Sado.
-By court rules, the body of a royal could not be defiled and, under the then-common practice of communal punishment, Sado's wife and son (the family's only direct male heir) could also face death or banishment if he were executed as a criminal and traitor.
-As a solution, Yeongjo ordered Sado to climb into a wooden rice chest (roughly 1.3m square / 4 feet square) on a hot July day in 1762.
-According to Lady Hyegyŏng's memoirs, Sado begged for his life before getting into the chest, though he attempted to get out again.
+In the summer of 1762, rumors that Sado had attempted to enter the main palace to kill King Yeongjo spread around the court.
+Fearing for the safety of her grandchildren, Concubine Yeong begged Yeongjo to deal with Sado.
+By court rules, the body of a royal could not be defiled and, under the then-common practice of communal punishment, Sado's wife and children (including the royal family's only direct heir) could also face death if he were executed as a criminal.
+As a solution, Yeongjo ordered Sado to climb into a wooden rice chest (roughly 1.3 meters square / 4 feet square) on a hot July day in 1762.
+According to Lady Hyegyŏng's memoirs, Sado begged for his life before getting into the chest, and later attempted to get out.

-Along with her children, Lady Hyegyŏng was taken back to her father's house on the same day.
-After two days, King Yeongjo had the chest containing Sado tied with rope, covered with grass, and moved to the upper palace.
+Lady Hyegyŏng, along with her children, was taken to her father's house on the same day.
+After two days, King Yeongjo had the chest containing Sado tied with rope, covered with grass, and moved to the main palace.
 Sado responded from inside the chest until the night of the seventh day; the chest was opened and he was pronounced dead on the eighth day.
-Yeongjo then restored him to the position of crown prince and gave him the posthumous title Sado, meaning "thinking of with great sorrow".
+Yeongjo then restored him to the position of crown prince and gave him the posthumous name Sado.

-Conspiracy theory
+Conspiracy theories

-During the 19th century, there were rumours that Prince Sado had not been mentally ill, but had been framed; however, these rumours are contradicted by his wife, Lady Hyegyŏng, in The Memoirs of Lady Hyegyŏng.
-According to historians, there is no evidence that Sado was the victim of a conspiracy.
+During the 19th century, there were rumors that Crown Prince Sado had not been mentally unstable, but had been framed by political rivals; however, these rumors are contradicted by his wife in the Memoirs of Lady Hyegyŏng.
+According to historians, there is no evidence that Sado was the victim of a plot.

 Burial

-Crown Prince Sado was buried on Mount Baebong in Yangju.
-His body was moved by his son, King Jeongjo, to its current location in 1789, then called Hyeonnyungwon near Suwon, 30 kilometres south of Seoul.
-Five years later the Hwaseong Fortress was built by King Jeongjo, specifically to memorialize and honour his father's tomb (the construction lasted from 1794 to 1796, while the official reception was 1795).
-Lady Hyegyŏng died and was buried with her husband in 1816.
+Crown Prince Sado was initially buried on Baebong Mountain in Yangju (present-day Dongdaemun District, Seoul).
+His body was moved by King Jeongjo to its current location near Suwon in 1789, and the tomb was named Hyeonryungwon.
+Five years later, the Hwaseong Fortress was built by Jeongjo in the area, specifically to memorialize and honor his biological father.
+Lady Hyegyŏng was buried with her husband after her death in 1816.

-Prince Sado and Lady Hyegyŏng were posthumously elevated in status and given the titles Emperor Yangjo and Empress Heonyeong in 1899 during the reign of Emperor Gwangmu (Gojong).
-Their tomb and the adjacent tomb of their son, King Jeongjo, and his wife, Queen Hyoui, were upgraded accordingly and renamed Yungneung.
+Sado received a temple name and was posthumously elevated to the status of king and then emperor during Gojong's reign.
+His tomb was upgraded accordingly and renamed Yungneung.